by Calculated Risk on 10/26/2018 08:36:00 AM

-Real gross domestic product -- the value of the production of goods and services in the United States, adjusted for price changes -- increased at an annual rate of 3.5 percent in the third quarter of 2014, according to the "advance" estimate released by the Bureau of Economic Analysis.
-In the second quarter, real GDP increased 4.6 percent.The advance Q3 GDP report, with 3.5% annualized growth, was above expectations of a 2.8% increase.
+Real gross domestic product (GDP) increased at an annual rate of 3.5 percent in the third quarter of 2018, according to the "advance" estimate released by the Bureau of Economic Analysis.
+In the second quarter, real GDP increased 4.2 percent.The advance Q3 GDP report, with 3.5% annualized growth, was close to expectations.